r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      [ Using environment variables + Len() ] The follow example show how to extract the string 'Temp' from target %tmp% environment variable full path, store it into 'splash' vba variable declaration and use (Len(env) -29) funtion to delete the first 29 chars from the string.
+      [ Using environment variables + Len() ] The follow example show how to extract the string 'Temp' from target %tmp% environment variable full path, store it into 'splash' vba variable declaration and use (Len(pass) -29) funtion to delete the first 29 chars from the string.

 <br />